There are countless techniques and tools to make your image stand out but few have become as popular as the Orton Effect.

-There are countless of techniques and tools to make your image stand out but few have become as popular as the Orton Effect.
-This technique is loved by many landscape photographers and has the power to enhance the mood of your image.
-You might think that this is an effect that only those familiar with Adobe Photoshop can create but this is one of the easier techniques you can learn – though it’s still one of the most effective.
+You might think that this is an effect that only those familiar and comfortable with Adobe Photoshop can create but it’s actually one of the easier techniques you can learn – though it’s still one of the most effective.

 What is the Orton Effect?